Proterozoic: Subduction processes

-Tectonic history (supercontinents)
+Supercontinent tectonic history

 Evidence of collision and rifting between continents raises the question as to what exactly were the movements of the Archean cratons composing Proterozoic continents.
 Paleomagnetic and geochronological dating mechanisms have allowed the deciphering of Precambrian Supereon tectonics.
 It is known that tectonic processes of the Proterozoic Eon resemble greatly the evidence of tectonic activity, such as orogenic belts or ophiolite complexes, we see today.
 Hence, most geologists would conclude that the Earth was active at that time.
 It is also commonly accepted that during the Precambrian, the Earth went through several supercontinent breakup and rebuilding cycles (Wilson cycle).

 In the late Proterozoic (most recent), the dominant supercontinent was Rodinia (~1000–750 Ma).
 It consisted of a series of continents attached to a central craton that forms the core of the North American Continent called Laurentia.
 An example of an orogeny (mountain building processes) associated with the construction of Rodinia is the Grenville orogeny located in Eastern North America.
 Rodinia formed after the breakup of the supercontinent Columbia and prior to the assemblage of the supercontinent Gondwana (~500 Ma).
 The defining orogenic event associated with the formation of Gondwana was the collision of Africa, South America, Antarctica and Australia forming the Pan-African orogeny.

 Columbia was dominant in the early-mid Proterozoic and not much is known about continental assemblages before then.
 There are a few plausible models that explain tectonics of the early Earth prior to the formation of Columbia, but the current most plausible hypothesis is that prior to Columbia, there were only a few independent cratons scattered around the Earth (not necessarily a supercontinent, like Rodinia or Columbia).